joshandnoodles/Thesis/doc/lab_log.md

   - *Cont'd* - further reduce BW usage of OpenROV's video stream by reducing resolution
   - *Cont'd* - Blackbox design control loop system to better outline the interaction between all mechanisms as well as resources/components needed for design

-# Week Six and Seven
+# Week Six & Seven

 ## Tenda-less OpenROV Testing